Makutano Junction: Premise

 Makutano Junction spans through different families in Makutano Village.
 For every normal village there must be a saga.
-Hence Makutano Village, may not be out of a norm.
-Cases such as corruption, health issues, empowerment of women, domestic violence which are common in most parts of developing nations, thus ways of tackling such cases are showcased in the story.
-For instance one gets to meet a select of family members like The Mabukis, who are headed by Winston Mabuki.
+Hence, Makutano Village may not be out of the norm.
+Cases such as corruption, health issues, empowerment of women, and domestic violence are common in most parts of developing nations, thus ways of tackling such cases are showcased in the story.
+For instance, one gets to meet a select group of family members like The Mabukis, who are headed by Winston Mabuki.
 He is a respectable man in his mid sixties.
-Married to an ambitious woman Priscilla and they have one son, Karis who has a daughter (a product of their teenage romance) with Hope Baraka but never got married, an ex-convict that demands fear from the rest of the village.
+Married to an ambitious woman, Priscilla, they have one son, Karis who has a daughter (a product of their teenage romance) with Hope Baraka but never got married, an ex-convict that demands fear from the rest of the village.
 The series also features a family that have members suffering from HIV/AIDS.
-The HIV/AIDS is mainly showcased by Margaret who does not hide her status and lives a normal life without infecting her loving husband Matano, the Makutano chief.
+HIV/AIDS is mainly showcased by Margaret, who does not hide her status and lives a normal life without infecting her loving husband, Matano, the Makutano chief.
 They even conceive a daughter who is born healthy.
-It is The Okodis, in which Mama Mboga has to fight stigmatization and endure the abuse he receives from her husband Erasmus Okodi.
+It is The Okodis, in which Mama Mboga has to fight stigmatization and endure the abuse she receives from her husband Erasmus Okodi.
 The story also features political ventures of various characters and the challenges they face especially women.
-At one point, Hope Baraka vies for parliamentary elections where she faces discrimination among men and conservative members of society.
+At one point, Hope Baraka vies for parliamentary elections, where she faces discrimination among men and conservative members of society.
 Moreover, family and marital problems are also depicted in the storyline.
 For example, Hannington Baraka shares a very distant relationship with his youngest son Philip, who only seeks for his father to look at his good side and support his decisions no matter how rushed they are sometimes.
-Love is also represented in the show, for instance the great love that Philip has for Red.
+Love is also represented in the show, for instance, the great love that Philip has for Red.